Scred Connexion

 Scred Connexion is a French rap collective launched in the 1990s composed by Fabe, Koma, Haroun, Mokless and Morad, with the assistance of Butch.
 Fabe decided to quit his rapping career in 2000 and quit the collective after releasing one additional solo album.

 "Scred" originates from a track by collective member Koma in his first maxi Époque de fous and is verlan for discret (meaning discreet).
 The collective released six musical projects with each member keeping his independence and solo projects they worked on concurrently.
 The collective addressed many issues in French society becoming a militant band for social justice and change distinguishing itself with quality of text and being critical of superficial rappers and favoring more fundamental content, promoting the slogan "Jamais dans la tendance mais toujours dans la bonne direction", after a member of the formation, Fabe, launched it in his piece "Impertinent".

 The song Monnaie Monnaie is part of the Carbone's movie soundtrack in 2017.

+On November 19, 2023 it was announced that Morad died of heart attack.